The following are common terms you will encounter in the versioning documentation:

 In the database, the edit version is the set of state changes made during your edit session.
 During the reconcile process, this state lineage is compared to the state lineage of the target version to detect conflicts.

 A geodatabase version represents a snapshot, in time, of the entire geodatabase.
 It allows edits to the geodatabase to be isolated from one another, which prevents locking, even if edit sessions last long periods of time.

 move edits to base

-Only specify this option when you register the data as versioned if the data modifications you will be making take only a few minutes to complete and if you are connecting to a versioned geodatabase using a third-party application.
+Specifying this option when you register the data as versioned can be useful if the modifications you are making will take only a few minutes to complete and if you are connecting to a versioned geodatabase with a third-party application.

 You cannot use the move edits to base option on datasets that contain a topology or network, are archived, or participate in replication.

 A parent version is the geodatabase version from which another version is generated.
 You cannot delete a parent version if this other version (the child version) still exists.